• Study level

 Objectives

 This course is not intended to be an exhaustive, canonized presentation of biomimicry, but rather to give students a broad perspective of this continually developing field of research.
-This pedagogical goal will be pursued through the reasoned reading of research articles and the presentation of some of the cutting-edge biomimetic techniques by the researchers who use them.
+This pedagogical objective will be pursued through the reasoned reading of research articles and the presentation of some of the cutting-edge biomimetic techniques by the researchers who use them.

 • Studies of the founding articles of modern biomimetic approaches.